helenjoscott/jetbrains_guide/sites/goland-guide/contents/tips/navbar-activate/index.md

 leadin: |
   *The no-distraction way to work with your files.*

-  Minimal UI means no project tool window or Navigation Bar.
+  Minimal UI means no project tool window or _Navigation Bar_.
 But how do you then move around files?

-  Bring the Navigation Bar up as-needed, without the mouse.
-Do what you need, then the popup disappears.
+  Bring the _Navigation Bar_, Alt + Home on Windows/Linux_ or _⌘ + Up on macOS_, up as-needed, without the mouse.
+Do
+  what you need, then the popup disappears.

 ---